 With her favourite, Eggs Benedict, Kate smiled serving her ‘fancified’ breakfast.
-Smoothed her son’s hair, who frowned, ducked, and not looking away from his game he shoved his plate of eggs aside to reach for the cereal.
-The daughter tipped the toppings to gnaw on a toasted muffin edge while tapping on her phone.
-The husband scanned the headlines on his tablet as his fork blindly stabbed at the plate.
+She smoothed down her son’s hair, who frowned, ducked, while not looking away from his game he shoved his plate of eggs aside to reach for the cereal.
+Her daughter tipped the toppings to gnaw on a toasted muffin edge while tapping on her phone, and her husband scanned the headlines on his tablet as his fork blindly stabbed at the plate.

 “I had a nightmare,” Kate proclaimed to her family.

 “I said…” clearing her throat, Kate sat at the table, reached across her daughter’s line of vision where her palm covered her son’s tablet, as the other held her husband’s wrist.
 “I had a nightmare last night.”